sickozell/SickoCV/README.md

 ![SickoCV modules 2 1 0](https://user-images.githubusercontent.com/80784296/188273907-105a8dce-a983-49e8-b4b5-30bd3282cc35.JPG)

-## Btoggler
+## bToggler
 ### 8 buffered toggle switch signal router
 #### - Description:
-'btoggler' can be used to mute/unmute up to 8 CV or AUDIO signals, in sync to a tempo clock source.
-For example it can be used connected to a "MIDI>GATE" module which receives controls from a midi controller, so 'btoggler' will make start/stop sequencers or audio parts on next beat.
+'bToggler' can be used to mute/unmute up to 8 CV or AUDIO signals, in sync to a tempo clock source.
+For example it can be used connected to a "MIDI>GATE" module which receives controls from a midi controller, so 'bToggler' will make start/stop sequencers or audio parts on next beat.
 #### - Detailed instructions:
 Connect a clock source.